What this model is

 - INET Framework 2.3.0 or 2.5

-- OMNeT++ 5.x was described as unsupported in that version
+- OMNeT++ 5.x was unsupported in the released version

 Useful external references: OMNeT++ · INET Framework

-The original page included concrete setup steps.
-They are preserved here as an archive record.
-These steps describe the old release structure and old OMNeT++/INET versions, so users should treat them as historical instructions.
+The original project page included concrete setup steps, preserved here for reference.
+These steps describe the initial release structure and specific OMNeT++/INET versions, so treat them as historical instructions.

 - Download and install OMNeT++ and the INET Framework, typically under a directory such as `~/program/`.